0xDACC/2022-Mitre/bootloader/README.md

    *If the authentication password is invalid or not present then the bootloader rejects the configuration*
 5. Save configuration to flash
 6. Save size to flash
+*Note: Config files are stored and encrypted in 1KB + 16B blocks, so this process is repeated until the whole file has been read*

 ## Readback
 Firmware readback and configuration readback are based in one function in the bootloader, and the bootloader sets the address we need to read from for either the firmware of congfiguration based on what the host tells it during the negotiation phase